rcossio/MDwMD/README.md

 ## Next Steps

 ### Concepts
-- **Use cases**: Identity concrete use cases of the diffusion coefficient of proteins so they can be presented to the community.
+- **Use cases**: Identify concrete use cases of the diffusion coefficient of proteins so they can be presented to the community.

 ### Database